Causes and prevention of tartar

 Harm and consequences of tartar

-At first glance, harmless plaque cannot cause serious harm, but later it turns into tartar, which has negative consequences for tooth enamel, gums, and the oral cavity in general.
+At first glance, harmless plaque cannot cause serious harm, but later it turns into tartar, which has negative consequences for tooth enamel, gums, and the oral cavity as a whole.

-An undetected disease leads to the development of gingivitis, a gum disease accompanied by inflammation, redness, edema and bleeding, up to periodontal disease and tooth loss.
-Gingivitis develops as a result of a violation of normal circulation in the gum tissue.
+If not detected in time, the disease leads to the development of gingivitis - gum disease, accompanied by inflammation, redness, swelling and bleeding, up to periodontal disease and tooth loss.
+Gingivitis develops due to disruption of normal circulation in the gum tissue.

-The mucous membrane of the oral cavity suffers no less - the pathogenic microflora acts destructively and leads to the appearance of stomatitis and erosion.
+The mucous membrane of the oral cavity suffers no less - pathogenic microflora acts destructively and leads to stomatitis and erosion.

-What to say about the tooth enamel, which suffers the most, tartar affects a previously healthy tooth, and acids and bacteria contribute to caries formation.
+What can we say about tooth enamel, which suffers the most; tartar affects a previously healthy tooth, and acids and bacteria contribute to caries formation.

 Tartar treatment